 Age 12-24 months by August 31st

-Lab School located in Rainier Hall (RAH) on The South Seattle College Campus
+Lab School is located in the former Child Care Center (CCC) on The South Seattle College Campus

 Teacher: Charlotte Skeffington